upbound/docs/content/spaces/quickstart/azure-deploy.md

 - You have an account on Azure and have installed the [Azure](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) CLI.
 - An Upbound Account string, provided by your Upbound account representative
-- A license key in the form of a `key.json`, provided by your Upbound account representative
+- A license token in the form of a `token.json`, provided by your Upbound account representative

 {{< hint "important" >}}
-Upbound Spaces is a paid feature of Upbound and requires a license key to successfully complete the installation.
+Upbound Spaces is a paid feature of Upbound and requires a license token to successfully complete the installation.
 Contact Upbound if you want to try out Spaces.
 {{< /hint >}}

 ## Provision the hosting environment